Drug and Alcohol Rehab in Surrey

 Typically, the more severe someone’s AUD, the more prolonged their treatment will be.
 With this in mind, one patient may spend a week in rehab to detox before pursuing outpatient care, while another will receive therapy for 90 days.

-Should I Go To Alcohol Rehab or AA?
+Should I Go To Alcohol Rehab in Surrey or AA?

 When considering your treatment options for alcohol addiction, it’s normal to compare the two main styles of rehabilitation: entering a residential clinic or attending local Alcoholics Anonymous meetings.